openwisp/openwisp-network-topology/README.rst

-If you use `OpenWISP Controller <https://github.com/openwisp/openwisp-controller>`_ or `OpenWISP Monitoring <https://github.com/openwisp/openwisp-monitoring>`_ and you use OpenVPN for the management VPN, you can use the integration available in ``openwisp_network_topology.integrations.device``.
+If you use `OpenWISP Controller <https://github.com/openwisp/openwisp-controller>`_ or `OpenWISP Monitoring <https://github.com/openwisp/openwisp-monitoring>`_ and you use OpenVPN or Wireguard for the management VPN, you can use the integration available in ``openwisp_network_topology.integrations.device``.

 This additional and optional module provides the following features:

-- whenever the stauts of an OpenVPN link changes:
+- whenever the status of a link changes:

   - the management IP address of the related device is updated straightaway
   - if OpenWISP Monitoring is enabled, the device checks are triggered (e.g.: ping)